SimonRenblad/punctuate/README.md

 shuf -n 30 word_list.txt | ./punctuate.py | ttyper -
 ```

-You can also adjust the likelihood that punctuate will alter a word.
-The example below will capitalize a word 50% of the time, punctuate it at the end 20% of the time and never punctuate it with brackets or quotes.
+You can also adjust the likelihood that `punctuate` will alter a word.
+The example below will capitalize a word 50% of the time, punctuate it at the end 20% of the time and never surround it with brackets or quotes.

 ```bash
 ./punctuate word_list.txt -c 50 -p 20 -d 0